 Nordik Spa Chelsea

-This likely isn’t how your first Chelsea Nordik Spa experience will go down, but I opted to dive right in with a Banyä treatment.
+This likely isn’t how your first Nordik Spa experience in Chelsea, Quebec will go down, but I opted to dive right in with a Banyä treatment.
 Here’s what happened:

 “Bend over,” barks the blonde in a bathing suit.
 “Do you want it mild or Russian?” she asks.

 Moments later this enthusiastic Banÿa Meister strikes my back with birch branches, one, two, three, who can count the number of times?
 I remain face down on the sauna bench, trying not to flinch as the leafy branches hit my back and legs.

 It doesn’t hurt, but I’m still perplexed as to the wellness benefit of getting (lightly) beaten with a branch.
 Increased circulation, perhaps?

 The other spa goers get into it, clapping in time to the Russian folk music, while waiting their turn to get whipped.
 The hiss of steam sizzling off the sauna’s hot rocks add to the atmosphere.
 Dudes, it was freaking hot in there!

 After getting the full Russian, we’re encouraged to exfoliate with salts infused with essential oils.
 Whenever you want, you can grab face cloths sitting in buckets of ice water and apply them to your face.
 Some people hightail it out of the sauna having completed their whipping ritual, but the rest of us line up for the pleasure of having a cedar bucket of freeing water doused over our heads.